jejak/stockmarketreportgen/README.md

 - create json from the report via json.dumps()
 - output the json to standard via print()

+Note:
-Note: any incomplete market data item which cannot supply a fully completed report item (i.e cannot complete all of the reporting fields from it - are excluded from the report
+* Any incomplete market data item - which cannot supply all the attributes required for a report item - are excluded from the report.

 Unit test
 - used python unittest